influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/api.md

 When using PATCH, if any option is missing it will be left unmodified.

+> **Note:** When patching a task, no changes are made to the running task.
+> The task needs to be disabled and enabled for the changes to take effect.

 ##### Vars

 The vars object has the form: